86challenge/rules/rules.typ

       + After the first event of new season, the previous season’s results are final.
     ]

-+ #heading[GT Radial Stock Class]
++ #heading[GT~Radial Stock Class]
   _Designed to keep costs to a minimum and be attractive to drivers with nearly-stock vehicles.
-Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._
+Participants are eligible for GT~Radial Championship Cash Prizes and GT~Radial Tire Contingency._

   + Vehicles in this class are only allowed performance modifications included in this section.

   + In order to balance performance between Gen. 1 and Gen. 2 cars, a time handicap will be added to Gen. 2 lap times, according to the table below.
+The same handicaps are used whether the track is run in the clockwise or counterclockwise direction.
 For any tracks/configurations not listed below, the closest comparable track configuration will be used.
     #table(
       columns: 2,
       align: (left, center),